slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Fight perfectionism: «If you get a C or lower, I’ll buy you a present.
 If you score higher than that, I won’t buy you anything, because you won’t need it.»
 - Deal with failure: «How did you fail today?» The best gift you can give your children is failure.
 - Optimism: «You have the gift of today.»

+By treating everything like a major risk, we prevent kids from learning how to judge the truly dangerous, from the simply unfamiliar.

 However some people are not ready to accept your vision.
 And «givers» attract «takers»: remember that you [don't owe them](#on-freedom) anything.